School of Anesthesia

 The CRNA school was founded in 1965.

 CRNA Program Summary

 Are you concerned that Hamot Medical Center School of Anesthesia won’t give you the specific experiences or training you need to be a successful CRNA?
 Learn what standards CRNA Programs must meet in order to be accredited by the Council on Accreditation of Nurse Anesthesia (COA).

 This CRNA program (as well as all others that are accredited by the COA) prepares you to take the CCNA certification exam at the conclusion of the program, allowing you to become a CRNA.

-There are five clinical affiliate sites: Four in Pennsylvania (Erie, Punxsutawney, Russell and Warren), one in Dunkirk, New York.
+There are five clinical affiliate sites: Four in Pennsylvania (Erie, Punxsutawney, Russell, and Warren) and one in Dunkirk, New York.

 Looking for something specific?
 Find CRNA schools categorized by their unique requirements.

 Some CRNA schools require much more out of their applicants than others.
 See how the requirements at Hamot Medical Center Nurse Anesthesia School compare to most CRNA school’s requirements.